ansys/scade-design-rules/doc/source/rules/readability/local_name_uniqueness.rst

 Verification
 -------------
-The rule registers to the flows of a Scade model, e.g. local variables, and raises a violation for each flow which name is not unique in the operator.
+The rule registers to the flows of a Scade model, for example local variables, and raises a violation for each flow which name is not unique in the operator.

 Message: ``<variable name>: Not unique name``